mvelazc0/Oriana/README.md

  ```
  python oriana.py -A analytics
 ```
-Analytics details will be added to the Wiki.
+Analytics details can be found on the [Wiki](https://github.com/mvelazc0/Oriana/wiki/Hunting-Analytics).

  ### Start Web Server